coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/scratchpad.md

 - Interpretable — just read the port to understand what the agent expects
 - LLM-friendly — cone widening is text editing ("add 'blocked-by-door' to expected outcomes")
 - No special infrastructure — LLM + database
-- System 1 proposes, System 2 disposes — LLM generates intent, TAM checks feasibility
+- System 1 proposes, System 2 disposes — LLM generates intent, TA checks feasibility

 **The cone in text:**